How to get to and around LJMU

 How to get to LJMU through accessible travel

 LJMU works closely with AccessAble, which publishes detailed information on accessibility across all LJMU's buildings and sites.
 AccessAble also provides detailed access information on the surrounding facilities such as student accommodation, cafes and restaurants, leisure facilities, cinemas, museums, places of worship and more.
 LJMU students who use AccessAble can tailor their profile to suit them, incorporating bespoke and favourited sites and trips.
-The Disability Advice Team and Disability Coordinators will be able to signpost you to the website, but you can also access it here: AccessAble
+The Disability Advice Team and Disability Coordinators will be able to signpost you to the website, but you can also use this link: AccessAble

 Further guidance on how access is facilitated on Liverpool’s public transport systems may be viewed via the following links:

 - Merseytravel Concessions